We all want a clean and professional look for the BCIT website. Consistent sizing, placement, and use of images is one factor in achieving this.

 You shouldn’t ever need an image larger than 2000 px wide.
 (This is a good default size and will cover all image-placement options, including the hero banner.)
 In contrast, never stretch a small photo to fill a larger space.
 This often introduces blur.

-Photo editing tools such as Photoshop make cropping and resizing easy.
-Photoshop is available through an Adobe Creative Cloud Pro subscription, which is free for all BCIT employees to access.
+Photo editing tools such as Adobe Photoshop (requires a paid subscription) make cropping and resizing easy.
+For more information on paid and free Adobe software available to Faculty & Staff, please refer to Using Adobe Software for Faculty & Staff.
 You can also use free online tools such as Pixlr.

 Designing with images